Temporary construction heaters allow work to continue in cold weather, but use them properly to avoid a tragedy.

 Construction heater safety protocols vary depending on the type of heater and where you’re using it.
 But these tips apply to most heaters.

-- Do not use in a small, enclosed space.
-Choose an indirect-fired heater or electric heater instead.
+Do not used in a small, enclosed space.
+Choose an indirect fired heater or electric heater instead.

-- Monitor carbon monoxide levels.
-If you’re using a direct-fired heater indoors or in an area where sufficient ventilation could be a concern, test carbon monoxide levels
+Monitor carbon monoxide levels.
+If you’re using a direct fired heater indoors or in an area where sufficient ventilation could be a concern, test carbon monoxide levels regularly.

 Construction propane heater safety